tulasidamarla/algorithms-and-data-structures/string algorithms/README.md

 Degenerating pattern, means pattern having same sub-patterns appearing more than.
 For ex, if pattern is 'abdab', where 'ab' is the sub-pattern appeared twice.

+Note: KMP algorithm gives the time complexity O(m+n).
+But, pattern should satisfy the lps property.

 This algorithm pre-process the pattern string before searching it in main text.
 Preprocess involves constructing an lps array corresponding to pattern, with the same size as pattern.

 lps stands for longest proper prefix which is also suffix.
 For ex, proper prefixes of 'abc' are 'a' and 'ab'. similarly proper suffixes of 'abc' are 'c' and 'bc'.

 Note: full pattern 'abc' is not considered either for prefix or suffix.

+Consider the below example to understand lps.

+Text t -> a b c x a b c d a b x a b c d a b c d a b c y pattern p -> a b c d a b c y

+1)Starting from index 0 in t, first three characters are matching with p.
+But, 3rd index in t has x which is not matching with 3rd index of p, which has d.
+So, when there is a mismatch occurs howmany characters we can skip to start comparing in t.
+Howmany characters to skip depends on the previous characters in p before d. i.e. abc. so the substring 'abc' is not statisfying lps i.e. it has no prefix which is also a suffix. so, next match can start from character x and index 0 in pattern.
+Here is the

+Text    t -> a b c x a b c d a b x a b c d a b c d a b c y pattern p -> a b c d a b c y

+2)x is compared with a, no match. so move to next character.
+				   |
+Text    t -> a b c x a b c d a b x a b c d a b c d a b c y pattern p ->       a b c d a b c y
+ 			 	   |
+3)Now characters a and a matched, b and b matched, c and c matched, d and d matched, a and a matched, b and b matched, x and c not mached.
+				                 |
+Text    t -> a b c x a b c d a b x a b c d a b c d a b c y pattern p ->         a b c d a b c y
+ 			             	     |
+4)Now characters in p, before c are 'a b c d a b'.
+In this the 'a b' is satisfying the lps property. so skip, 'a b' in p and start comparing 3rd character 'c' with x in t.
+				                 |
+Text    t -> a b c x a b c d a b x a b c d a b c d a b c y pattern p ->                 a b c d a b c y
+ 			             	     |
+5)x and c are not matching. before the character 'c' in 'p' we have 'a b'. no lps property satisfied here. so, start comparing x with a.
+				                 |
+Text    t -> a b c x a b c d a b x a b c d a b c d a b c y pattern p ->                     a b c d a b c y
+ 			             	     |
+6)x and a not matching. so skip one character and then compare.
+				                   |
+Text    t -> a b c x a b c d a b x a b c d a b c d a b c y pattern p ->                       a b c d a b c y
+ 			             	       |
+7) all characters are matching until the last character. i.e. d and y are not matching. so characters before 'y' in p are 'a b c d a b c'.
+This satisfies the lps property for the characters 'a b c'. so skip 3 characters in p and start comparing 'd' in p with 'd' in t.
+				                                 |
+Text    t -> a b c x a b c d a b x a b c d a b c d a b c y pattern p ->                       		   a b c d a b c y
+ 			             	                     |
+8)now all characters matching from d to y in both t and p.